 Customer feedback is your quick access guide to improving your customer experience.
 When customers provide you with their opinions on how you are doing, they are giving you valuable access into how to improve your company and sell more.
 It doesn't matter if the feedback is good or bad, it can be used to your advantage if you know how to properly analyze and act on it.

 Luxury sector companies need to use this tool in order to keep their companies on track and keeping their customers happy.
-Here are a few tips on how to use customer feedback to improve your luxury client's customer experience.
+Here are 4 tips on how to use customer feedback to improve your luxury customer experience.

-#1 Find where your luxury customers virtually hang out
+#1 Find where your luxury customers live their virtual experience

 One of the best ways to better access your customers, and therefore get relevant feedback, is by finding out how they use social media.
 Luxury customers have different habits than generic customers, and it will take some research to figure out what social media channels they prefer.
-Certain luxury companies like Burberry have created separate websites for their customers, while companies like Prada have utilized Facebook and Twitter in order to shape their brand message and connect with their customers.
 Once you have figured out which social media channel to focus on (Pinterest, Instagram, Twitter, Linkedin, or the ever-popular Facebook) you can send out promotional posts where you link to a customer feedback survey.

 - What feelings do you associate with our brand?